I Predict a Riot: Background

 Drummer Nick Hodgson used to DJ at a club in Leeds called the Cockpit.
 He would often drive home past another nightclub called Majestyk's which often had people and police fighting each other, and sometimes drunk clubgoers would even bang on the windows of his car at 3 am.
 He took inspiration from this one night and wrote a riff on the piano when he got home.
 The "friend of a friend who got beaten" was a friend of a fellow DJ at the Cockpit.
 The title came from an event Hodgson DJed at a different club called Pigs, where a band called Black Wire was playing.
 The crowd was so chaotic that he said to the club's boss, "I predict a riot".

 The song makes a reference to John Smeaton ("an old Leodensian"), a civil engineer born in 1724 and a former pupil of Leeds Grammar School, the same school attended by the band’s singer, Ricky Wilson.

 Music videos

 Two music videos were released for "I Predict a Riot", one for the original 2004 release and one for the 2005 reissue with "Sink That Ship" as a double A-side.
-The first video was directed by Charlie Paul, whom in between had also worked with the Kaiser Chiefs on both music videos for "Oh My God", and filmed on 3 September 2004, depicting the band performing the song intercut with footage of fans having a Pillow fight.
-The second video, the "New Lighter version", was directed by Swedish production company Stylewar (whom would later work with the band again in 2007 for the "Ruby" and "Everything Is Average Nowadays" videos), and shot in black and white, which depicts the band in the United Kingdom in the Victorian Era.
+The first video was directed by Charlie Paul, who in between had also worked with the Kaiser Chiefs on both music videos for "Oh My God", and filmed on 3 September 2004, depicting the band performing the song intercut with footage of fans having a pillow fight.
+The second video, the "New Lighter version", was directed by Swedish production company Stylewar (who would later work with the band again in 2007 for the "Ruby" and "Everything Is Average Nowadays" videos), and shot in black and white, which depicts the band in Victorian England.